IE 11 Not Supported

 In this way, governments can enforce and restrict who can access these public AI models while operating on government assets.

-Acceptable use is not only defining what users can access AI platforms.
+Acceptable use is not only defining which users can access AI platforms.
 Government needs to also understand the data that are posted or submitted into AI platforms.

 Even something as innocuous as a department memorandum could have non-public or sensitive data points.
-Once those data points are submitted to an LLM, there is a risk of that data being exposed.
+Once those data points are submitted to an large language model, there is a risk of that data being exposed.

 Governance must start from a policy or mission perspective rather than a technology perspective.
 Understanding the role of AI in government programs from both a benefit and risk perspective takes intentionality by leadership to appoint focused teams that can evaluate the potential intersections of AI platforms and the mission of the agency.